AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/typical_flip.doc.md

 ## Implementation

-We will implement `TypicalFlip` using recursion.
+We will implement `TypicalFlip` using recursion over the total number of parameters.

+- **Base Case:** Handle several amounts directly.
+- **Recursive Case:**
-During recursive steps, we will directly flip the first several elements from the list and call `TypicalFlip` to flip the rest.
+  1. Flip the several elements from the front of the list;
+  2. Invoke `TypicalFlip` by the rest to flip them over;
-Then, we switch the position of these two flipped parts.
+  3. Switch the positions of these two flipped parts and concatenate them together.

 Here's a simplified version of the implementation: